 MultiLit Pty Ltd is a research initiative of Macquarie University.
-MultiLit’s Reading Tutor Program has its origins at Macquarie University Special Education Centre (MUSEC), where the first edition of the Reading Tutor Program was developed and tested over many years.
+MultiLit’s Reading Tutor Program has its origins at MUSEC (Macquarie University Special Education Centre), where the first edition of the Reading Tutor Program was developed and tested over many years.

 No. MultiLit’s programs have been used by mainstream teachers, learning support teachers, teacher aides, parents at home and trained volunteers.
-It is, however, required that you attend a Professional Development workshop/s for many of our programs to ensure you are able to implement and deliver the program/s you are using effectively.
+It is, however, highly recommended that you attend a Professional Development workshop/s to ensure you are able to implement and deliver the program/s you are using effectively.

 The new edition of the Reading Tutor Program represents a thoroughly revised version of our individual instruction program that was originally published in 1998.
 It also incorporates all of the recommendations for effective reading instruction from the Australian Federal Government’s 2005 report of the National Inquiry into the Teaching of Literacy.

 The Reading Tutor Program is the product of ongoing research and development by Professor Kevin Wheldall and his specialist team of academic researchers and special educators at Macquarie University into more effective ways of teaching students who are experiencing difficulties in learning how to read.

 MultiLit teachers and tutors praise at over 150 ‘smiles per hour’.
 Positive teaching, a model of positive reinforcement based on the principles of applied behaviour analysis, utilises high rates of teacher praise and dramatically decreases teacher reprimands.
 By focusing on appropriate behaviour and ignoring inappropriate behaviour (i.e. “catching them being good”), we allow maximum learning to take place.
 Classrooms that employ the principles of Positive Teaching have much higher rates of on-task behaviour.